 We divide the kernel technologies used for sandboxing in three categories:

 Front-end technologies are simple and very effective.
 They are designed to withstand a massive attack.
-We use mount, PID and network namespaces.
-The user can also request chroot, overlayfs and a netfilter firewall.

 In the third category, we place the technologies we use to configure the kernel.
 Currently there are exactly two technologies available: SUID and user namespaces.
 Both of them are insecure.
 User namespace has the advantage when things go wrong you can blame it on kernel developers.
 For Firejail we use SUID.

 1.2 What is SUID, and how does it affect me?

 SUID (Set owner User ID upon execution) is a special type of file permission.
 Most programs running on your computer inherit access permissions from the user logged in.
 SUID allows the program to run as root, rather than the user that started the program.

 We use this Linux feature to start the sandbox, since most kernel technologies involved in sandboxing require root privileges.
 Once the sandbox is started, the privileges are dropped, and the real program starts as regular user.
 For example, in the case of a Firefox browser we build the sandbox as root, drop privileges, then we start the browser as a regular user.

 SUID programs are considered dangerous on multiuser systems.
 It is not a great idea to install Firejail on such systems.
 If you have a server full of people logging in over SSH, forget about it!